keyboardpartner/HX3/BETA/readme.md

 <b>Beta test copy for evaluation with HX3 Remote application</b>

-<b>Please note: These files are intended for Beta testers only and may contain undocumented features as well as unknown bugs.</b>
+<b>Please note: These files are intended for Beta testers only and may contain undocumented features as well as unknown bugs.
+If no ZIP is present, firmware has become final.
+See LATEST directory.</b>

 Copy and unzip single ZIP files or whole contents of this repo (full download link: https://github.com/heise/HOAX/archive/master.zip) to a new folder on your hard disk, for example E:\HX3\LATEST\.
 See